malet-ds/MLEngineerWithAzure/capstoneProject/README.md

 # Housing Prices in California

 This project builds and deploys a model to estimate median house values for California districts.
-First we run two separate experiments: one is a Stochastic Gradient Descent Regression with its hyperparameters tuned via hyperdrive; the second is an AutoML experiment.
+First I run two separate experiments: one is a Stochastic Gradient Descent Regression with its hyperparameters tuned via hyperdrive; the second is an AutoML experiment.
 In both cases the target variable is the median house value and the primary metrics is $r^2$.
 The best model is then deployed as a webservice.

 ![Diagram](./img/diagrama.png)All icons come from <a href="https://www.flaticon.com/" title="Flaticon"> www.flaticon.com</a>, and were made by Becris, Flat Icons, xnimrodx, dDara, mynamepong, Freepik, and Eucalyp in that order.